This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Competitors

-Competitors are the websites that, at the moment of creating a query, are in the top 10 ranking spots in Google for your targeted word and location combination.
+Competitors are the websites that, when creating a query, are in the top 10 ranking spots in Google for your targeted word and location combination.

 The suggestions are only based on the competitors selected.

-• Try choosing competitors who have well-optimized content.
-In other words, rather select those that have a Content Score of 60+.
+Try choosing competitors with well-optimized content.
+In other words, select those with a Content Score of 60+.

-• Avoid selecting domains that have a high ranking place and high authority but a very low Content Score.
-It will be counterproductive to compare your content to theirs - they do not owe the high position to good SEO practices but rather to their domain's high authority - for example, Wikipedia, Quora, or Amazon.
+You can avoid selecting domains with high ranking places and authority, but very low Content Scores.
+Comparing your content to theirs will be counterproductive.
+These domains owe their high position not to good SEO practices but to their domain's high authority—for example, Wikipedia, Quora, or Amazon.

-• Avoid selecting domains that serve a different search intent than your page.
-If you are running an informative blog, you should rather not select any e-commerce businesses.
+You can avoid selecting domains with a different search intent than your page.
+If you are running an informative blog, you should not choose any e-commerce businesses.

-• Select at least 3 competitors for the best results.
+Select at least three competitors for the best results.

 Crawler